enolte/po/README.md

 As mentioned under [Status](#status), all unit tests are implemented by a simple program entry point, located at test/polynomial/polynomial.cpp.

-From the repo root, a typical command line to compile all polynomial UTs is
+From the repo root, a typical command line to compile and link all polynomial UTs is

 ```
 g++ --std=c++23 test/polynomial/polynomial.cpp